jumpnow/jumpnowtek-site/_posts/2018-01-07-Working-with-a-Mender-CLI.md

       5a54f15cd502db00014b77c3 (type: beaglebone, updated: 2018-01-10T15:44:33.972Z)
       5a563257d502db00014b77c7 (type: wandboard, updated: 2018-01-10T15:44:50.345Z)

-I built a new artifact and then signed it using the **sign-mender-image.sh** script
+I built a new **mender-test-image** with Yocto.

+I then created a signed artifact of that image using the **sign-mender-image.sh** script

     ~/bbb-mender/meta-bbb/scripts$ ./sign-mender-image.sh
     Creating artifact using the following parameters